About us

 Step 3.
 Finalise it

-Take it to an editor who can give you preliminary feedback and tidy up the manuscript for you.
+Take it to a structural editor and/or manuscript assessor who can give you preliminary feedback and help you tidy up the manuscript.
 It’s always helpful to present a manuscript that is readable.
+We can suggest a structural editor or manuscript assessor for you.

 Step 4.
 Pitch it

-Submit your expression of interest via our online form.
-Answer the three questions and tell us more about you and your proposed work.
+Submit your expression of interest by downloading our submission form here and emailing it to info@attheedges.com.au.
+Answer the questions and tell us more about you and your proposed work.

 What we do

-At the Edges is a hybrid publishing community.
-This means we help you self-publish by offering paid editing, design and publishing services for your book and then working hard to promote it.
-We also point you to other services, such as mentoring, as needed.
+At the Edges helps you self-publish your book.
+We offer paid editing, design and publishing services for your book and then work hard to promote and distribute it.
+We also point you to other services, such as manuscript assessment, mentoring or specialised editing, as needed.
 You then receive 100% of the revenue from book sales.

 Step 1.
 Review